Comparing Fonts: Embrilliance & Hatch

-Fonts digitized for keyboard sets are available in BX and DST only.
+The fonts in this section are digitized for keyboard sets and are available in BX and DST only.
 DST is only available as individual character designs.
 No other formats are supported.
 Most machines and software can read a DST.
 Simply import the letters you want to use, align them and save in the format you prefer.

 Some monogram sets are available in the full range of supported machine formats and letters in these sets are available individually.